PriyanshuDangi/Virtual-NITT/README.md

 # Virtual-NITT
-The online 3D model of NIT-Trichy.
-(Planning on making it usable with any other model)
+This is the  online 3D model of NIT-Trichy, a premier engineering college in India (Planning on making it usable with any other model)

 ## Getting Started
 ```